-The Fusion Capability brings together subject matter experts, investigators and analysts, data and tools from across a range of government agencies at the national and state and territory levels to:
+The Fusion Capability brings together subject matter experts, investigators and analysts, data and tools from more than 20 partner agencies at the national and state and territory levels to:

 - enhance understanding of the national picture of organised crime